berru-g/mental-health-assistant/README.md

 # mental-health-assistant

 #### Hello, this is "M.H.A-V1.0.1", a simple mental health assistant.
+Add to task scheduler

 #### Created for anyone in reconstruction, following a burnout or other hard blow in life.
 #### Based on the principle that our doubts are over but that we can fall very low in our self-esteem during this short period,